home-assistant/developers.home-assistant/docs/development_tips.md

 ### Test Core integration changes in your production Home Assistant environment

 So you made a change to a core integration and you want to test it in your production Home Assistant environment.
 All you have to do is copy the integration folder into `/config/custom_components`, add a version to the `manifest.json` (e.g. "version": "0.0"), and restart Home Assistant.
-Home Assistant will always prioritize integrations in `custom_components` over
+Home Assistant will always prioritize integrations in `custom_components` over the core integration.

 ### When adding a config flow to an integration, be aware of the frontend